Reducing stabilizer circuits without the symplectic group: Quantum circuits and Clifford gates

-Observe that the $X_{ij}$, $S_{ij}$ and $\XX_i$ gates are permutation matrices while the $Z_{ij}$ and $\ZZ_i$ gates are diagonal matrices whose entries $(\alpha,\alpha)$ are equal to $1$ or $-1$.
+Observe that the $X_{ij}$, $S_{ij}$ and $\XX_i$ gates are $2^n\times 2^n$ permutation matrices while the $Z_{ij}$ and $\ZZ_i$ gates are diagonal matrices with all diagonal entries equal to $1$ or $-1$.
 All these matrices are involutions.
+The $P_i$ gates are also diagonal matrices but are not involutions since $\PP_i^2=\ZZ_i$.
 We end this section by recalling 3 classical identities.
-They corresponds to the circuit equivalences in Figure \ref{equi}.
-Each identity can be proved by checking that the action of its left hand side and of its right hand side on a basis vector $\ket{b}$ is the same.
+They correspond to the circuit equivalences in Figure \ref{equi}.
+Each identity can be proved by checking that the action of its left hand side and of its right hand side on a basis vector $\ket{x}$ is the same.